CAUTION REGARDING FORWARD-LOOKING STATEMENTS

 Our forward-looking statements are also based on the following internal operational assumptions with respect to our Bell Media segment:

-- Overall digital revenue expected to reflect continued scaling of our Strategic Audience Management (SAM) TV and demand-side platform buying platforms, expansion of Addressable TV, as well as DTC subscriber growth, contributing towards the advancement of our digital-first media strategy
+- Overall digital revenue expected to reflect scaling of Connected TV, DTC advertising and subscriber growth, as well as digital growth in our out-of-home (OOH) business contributing towards the advancement of our digital-first media strategy

 - Leveraging of first-party data to improve targeting, advertisement delivery including personalized viewing experience and attribution

-- Continued escalation of media costs to secure quality content
+- Continued escalation of media content costs to secure quality content

-- Continued scaling of Crave through optimized content offering, user experience improvements and expanded distribution
+- Continued scaling of Crave, TSN, TSN+ and RDS through expanded distribution, optimized content offering and user experience improvements

 - Continued support in original French content with a focus on digital platforms such as Crave, Noovo.ca and iHeartRadio Canada, to better serve our French-language customers through a personalized digital experience

-- Ability to successfully acquire and produce highly-rated and differentiated content
+- Ability to successfully acquire and produce highly-rated programming and differentiated content

 - Building and maintaining strategic supply arrangements for content across all screens and platforms